bonzini/vrc/CONTRIBUTING.md

 tests can be run using `meson test` and the `vrc` tool can be started using `meson devenv python -m vrc`.

+When using `meson`, requirements have to be installed by hand:

+    pip install -r requirements.txt -r requirements_dev.txt

 # TODO

 * Write documentation